Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Commission fees.
 There’s often a brokerage fee charged when trading stock and stock index CFDs, check it’s not too high.

-- NZX live data.
-Does it charge a fee to access live stock market data from the NZX and other stock market indices?
+- Live data.
+Does it charge a fee to access live stock market data?

 - Minimum opening balance.
 Some brokers require a high minimum opening balance before you start trading – consider trialling the demo version first if it has one.